May 24, 2020

 If your injuries are serious, you’ll have to take time off work.
 This means you won’t be getting paid.
 You should be entitled to compensation for the money you lose whether you miss two weeks or two months.

-If you can no longer perform your usual duties or do any type of work at all, you should get damages for your lost earning capacity.
+If you can no longer perform your usual duties or do any type of work at all, you deserve to get damages for your lost earning capacity.
 Evidence of your previous earnings and expert testimony on your inability to resume work will support your claim.

 Non-Economic Damages

 Not all your losses will be tangible.
 You may suffer pain, mental suffering, anxiety, embarrassment, and other psychological and physical consequences.
 The more serious your physical injuries are, the more extreme your suffering is likely to be.
-The law allows you to claim compensation for these types of losses even though it’s not easy to quantify them.
-Your Alabama personal injury attorney will help you to prove you suffered these damages.
+The law allows you to claim compensation for these types of losses, despite the fact that it’s not easy to quantify them.
+Your Alabama personal injury attorney will help you build your case, collect the evidence, and ultimately prove you suffered these damages.

 Contact The Vance Law Firm for Help Today